 Beginning with the quarter ending March 31, 2022, the Term B Loan requires quarterly principal payments of \$2.0 million until June 30, 2028, with the remaining outstanding principal amount required to be paid on the maturity date, September 21, 2028.

-Beginning with the year ending December 31, 2022, the Term B Loan requires a prepayment of principal, subject to certain exceptions, in connection with the receipt of proceeds from certain asset sales, casualty events, and debt issuances by the Company, and up to 50% of annual excess cash flow, as defined in and as further set forth in the 2021 Credit Agreement.
+Beginning with fiscal year ending December 31, 2022, the Term B Loan requires a prepayment of principal, subject to certain exceptions, in connection with the receipt of proceeds from certain asset sales, casualty events, and debt issuances by the Company, and up to 50% of annual excess cash flow, as defined in and as further set forth in the 2021 Credit Agreement.
 When a principal prepayment is required, the prepayment offsets the future quarterly principal payments of the same amount.
-For the year ended December 31, 2022, the annual excess cash flow calculation did not require the Company to make a prepayment of principal.
-The Company was not subject to the annual excess cash flow calculation in fiscal year 2021 and no such principal prepayments are required.
+The Company is not subject to the annual excess cash flow calculation in fiscal year 2021 and no such principal prepayments are required.